 Global Action Plan is working with partners all over the world to try to close the gap, or prevent it from opening up.
 Launching in 2021, the Dirt Is Good Project schools programme will enable 10 million young people to take action on the social and environmental causes that they care about.
 Through taking an active role alongside others and observing each other’s motivations, the aim is that young people will grow to feel ‘united in compassion’ with their peers and gain confidence to join the movement for positive social and environmental change.

 Join this event to learn more about Global Action Plan’s work on the values-perception gap, and to explore with Morgan how the Dirt Is Good project can nurture and normalise compassionate values amongst a key demographic.
-A short presentation from Morgan will be followed by a facilitated discussion in which we welcome your input.
+A short presentation from Morgan will be followed by a discussion facilitated by RSA Associate Director of Education, Mark Londesborough, in which we welcome your input.

 We welcome all who are interested from different fields and disciplines, from anywhere in the world, within and beyond our RSA Fellowship community.